JonathanArns/flink-example/README.md

 # A Flink application project using Java and Gradle.

-To package your job for submission to Flink, use: 'gradle shadowJar'.
+To package your job for submission to Flink, use: ``gradle shadowJar``.
 Afterwards, you'll find the jar to use in the 'build/libs' folder.

 Make sure to use Java 8 as the Project-SDK.